 For accelerated approximations, along with $\deltamussvec$, BAGLE also inputs $\accSsec$, which is the acceleration of the secondary source relative to the lens.
 In the accelerated orbit model, the secondary source moves with constant acceleration relative to the primary source.
 The positions of the primary and secondary sources are given by:

-An example of the linear and accelerated orbital approximations is presented in Figure~\ref{fig:bspl_linacc}, showing the change in Right Ascension ($\Delta \alpha^*$) and Declination ($\Delta \delta$) of the primary source (lensed and unlensed), secondary source (lensed and unlensed), and the lens.
+An example of the linear and accelerated orbital approximations is presented in Figure~\ref{fig:bspl_linacc}, showing the relative change in the projected Right Ascension ($\Delta \alpha^*$) and Declination ($\Delta \delta$) of the primary source (lensed and unlensed), secondary source (lensed and unlensed), and the lens.
+Here, $\Delta \alpha{^*} = \Delta \alpha \cos{\delta}$.
 The lensed images are further categorized into the major (``+") image and minor (``-") image.
-These figures can be generated using BAGLE with the code lines below.
+These figures can be generated using BAGLE with the code lines in Table \ref{tab:code_listing_1}.
 For this example, we use \texttt{BSPL\_PhotAstrom\_noPar\_LinOrbs\_Param2}, which is a model for linear orbits.
-One can follow the same steps below to generate plots for accelerated orbits:
+One can follow the same steps below to generate plots for accelerated orbits.